 Welcome to my website!

-My research lies at the intersection of comparative politics, political communication, and political economy, focusing primarily on developing contexts.
-I study how news consumption, media formats, levels of education, and social networks shape how voters select politicians and hold them accountable.
+My research lies at the intersection of political economy, comparative politics, and political communication, focusing primarily on developing contexts.
+I study how news consumption, media formats, levels of education, and social networks shape how voters select politicians and when they hold them to account.
 As well as voter behavior, I study what news media outlets report (or not) and the consequences for governance, the trade-offs shaping government repression of the media, and how media markets and other institutions can be designed to improve government service delivery.
-I typically analyze these questions by combining quasi-experimental and experimental evidence with theoretical models to identify and then interpret causal relationships.
+I typically analyze these questions by combining quasi-experimental and experimental evidence with theoretical models to identify and interpret causal relationships.

 My CV is here and Google Scholar page is here.